The Best Heating & Cooling Systems – 2018

 - Solar space heaters: For a smaller area, or to add even out costs in cold climates, solar space heaters offer a more affordable option by capturing the heat coming directly from the sun.
 Solar thermal heating collectors can even be used in place of central heating in a home.
 In these systems, a water pump keeps liquid—usually a combination of water and antifreeze—passing over a dark-colored plate.
 The heat is then collected and pumped into a home’s interiors.
 Some very energy-conscious homeowners even use them in combination with radiant flooring to keep homes super efficient!

-While HVAC systems can be confusing when you’re coming in fresh, the decision to purchase or replace all or part of your heating and air conditioning is a big one, that can affect your home’s overall comfort for years to come.
+While HVAC systems can be confusing when you’re coming in fresh, the decision to purchase or replace all or part of your heating and air conditioning system is a big one, that can affect your home’s overall comfort for years to come.
 Meanwhile, with technological advances in system efficiencies, it pays to be knowledgeable about your model before you buy.